 Why You Should Consider Consolidating Websites

 This eCommerce website belongs to an artist and blogger that sells some of her work online.
-By combining all of her content (art gallery, blog, and online store), she is now that much more likely to show up prominently in search results.
+By combining all of her content (art gallery, blog, and online store), she is now much more likely to show up prominently in search results.
 As a business, she also appears more professional and established.
-This content could have easily been split between platforms like Blogger, Instragram/Flickr, and Etsy.
-Some are finding success on those platforms, but the vast majority are spreading their content so thinly that they are likely to never be discovered.
+This content could have easily been split between platforms like Blogger, Instagram/Flickr, and Etsy.
+Some are finding success on those platforms, but the vast majority spread their content so thinly that they are likely never to be discovered.

 Your advertising budget just got some much-needed wiggle room.

-Think about it: Fewer websites means either a smaller advertising investment or more “bang for your buck.”
-An added bonus is that your centralized website now advertises for all of your other brands, products, and services.
+Think about it: Fewer websites mean either a smaller advertising investment or more “bang for your buck.”
+A bonus is that your centralized website now advertises for all of your other brands, products, and services.

 Digital Marketing Insights & Strategy